sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tclx</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Extensions for Tcl and Tk
+Short desc    : Extensions for Tcl and Tk
 URL          : http://tclx.sourceforge.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : Extended Tcl (TclX) is a set of extensions to the Tcl programming language.
+Descript     : Extended Tcl (TclX) is a set of extensions to the Tcl programming language.
              : Extended Tcl is oriented towards system programming tasks and large
              : application development.
 TclX provides additional interfaces to the
              : operating system, and adds many new programming constructs, text manipulation